“Hello!” I said as I approached the bench.

 I had to be in the kitchens to help Mother with the meal prep!
 She would be waiting and would surely notice if I were late.
 I ran a comb through my hair, hoping nobody would notice the state of my room before rushing out of the dorms and into the yard…

-how many others
+how many others felt this way?

 There wasn’t time to dwell on it.
 There was work to be done.
 I managed to collect my wits before opening the kitchen door.

 “Good morning, Daughter Jane,” Mother said.
 The sound of her voice was wrong.
 It grated me like a chorus of discordant violins.
 An entire orchestra playing different chords that sent a shiver through me.

 “Good morning, Mother.”
 I replied returning her smile.

 “Are you cold dear?”

 “No Mother.
 I’m very well this morning, thank you.”